nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 * Data files should be updated constantly and accurately, with no data loss
 * Data records should be retrievable and readable
 * Text inputs should produce similar results if utilised multiple times.
-* Program should run without and forced-close error due to bugs
+* Program should run without any forced-close error due to bugs

 ## Glossary